The Advanced search is a powerful tool to search for entities that match multiple criteria, throughout a genealogy.

 The By Tag tab searches for all the properties of the genealogy that meet a certain criterion.

-- The field is the search criteria.
-It is a string of characters.
+- The first field is the search criteria.
+It is a string of characters to be looked for.

-- The Regular expression checkbox, when checked, asks Ancestris to interpret the search criteria as a search pattern, also called a regular expression.
+- The Use regular expressions checkbox, when checked, asks Ancestris to interpret the search criteria as a search pattern, also called a regular expression.
 See the examples in the Usage section and check the internet for Regular Expressions.

 - The "..." drop-down menu, located on the left, offers examples of the main regular expressions used.